niclasnilsson/cucumber_multiple_browsers/README.md

-# Cucumbmer with multiple browsers
+# Cucumber with multiple browsers

 To run cucumber with the default browser:
 ```bash